 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||1.3%|

 |Associate’s Degree (or other 2-year degree)||2.2%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||12.6%|

 Online Veterinary Clinical Services Programs

-In 2018-2019, 45 schools offered a veterinary clinical services program of some type.
+In the 2018-2019 academic year, 45 schools offered some type of veterinary biomedical and clinical services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||32||0|